ncatlab/nlab-content/pages/10454.md

 ## Related theorems

-Other theorems on the foundations and [[interpretation of quantum mechanics]] include
+Other theorems about the foundations and [[interpretation of quantum mechanics]] include:

 * [[order-theoretic structure in quantum mechanics]]